lukaschudy/lukaschudy/README.md

 **Ex-Professional League of Legends Player.**

-Currently doing MSc in Mathematics & Computation at LSE.

-* **Current Focus:** Stochastic Models & Game Theory
+Currently doing MSc in Mathematics & Computation at LSE focusing on AI Consumer side agents, Stochastic Models and Game Theory